moranenzo/Tile-Arrangement-Solver/README.md

-<h1>PY-Tile-Arrangement-Solver</h1>
+<h1>Tile-Arrangement-Solver</h1>

 <h2>Overview</h2>
-<p>PY-Tile-Arrangement-Solver is a Python project designed to solve a tile rearrangement puzzle on a grid of dimensions <code>m x n</code>.
+<p>Tile-Arrangement-Solver is a Python project designed to solve a tile rearrangement puzzle on a grid of dimensions <code>m x n</code>.
 The objective is to find the shortest sequence of moves to arrange tiles in a specified order, with the final arrangement showing sequential numbers across each row.
 This project implements multiple graph traversal algorithms, including BFS, an improved BFS, and A*, to optimize the solution.
 A graphical interface created with Pygame allows users to interact with the puzzle and experiment with different configurations.</p>

 <h2>Features</h2>
 <ul>